-When you access your WordPress dashboard (wp-admin section) or any other website, the data is not sent directly from your computer browser to the web server.
-It is routed through a number of devices on the internet.
-Therefore before the data reaches your server, your data is passing through and being accessed by a number of routers, switches, servers, proxy servers etc which are administered by different entities.
+When you access a website or your WordPress, the data is not sent directly from your computer browser to the web server.
+It is routed through several devices on the internet which are administered by different entities (ISPs, web hosts etc).

-Depending on the geographical location of your computer and web server, your data might be routed through 5 to 20, or more devices until it reaches its destination.
-And since such data is sent in clear text, should a malicious hacker tap into one of these devices and captures its traffic, the hacker can easily retrieve your WordPress username or password as explained below.
+Depending on the geographical location of your computer and WordPress website, your login details might be routed through 5 to 20, or more devices before it reaches the destination.
+And since such data is sent in clear text, should a malicious hacker tap into one of these devices, which could be your own home router, they can easily retrieve your WordPress username or password.

-A hacker does not need to be tech savvy himself to do such tasks.
-These free tools are very easy to use and anyone who has a basic idea of how the web works, can easily capture and steal WordPress passwords, hence why we always recommend you to turn on WordPress SSL for your login pages.
+Malicious hackers do not need to be tech savvy to do such tasks.
+These free tools are easy to use and anyone with basic computer skills can easily capture and steal WordPress passwords.
+Hence why Google recommends to turn on WordPress SSL for your login pages.

-There are several ways how to protect your WordPress login details, i.e. the WordPress username and password and avoid having them stolen.
+There are several ways how to avoid having your WordPress login details stolen.
 The first and most secure way is to access your WordPress dashboard over an HTTPS connection.
-Refer to the WordPress HTTPS (SSL) security tutorial to configure WordPress SSL using a plugin or refer to our Definitive Guide to Implementing WordPress SSL to implement SSL manually on your WordPress.
+Refer to the WordPress HTTPS (SSL) security tutorial to configure WordPress SSL using a plugin or refer to our Definitive Guide to Implementing WordPress SSL to implement SSL manually.

 You should also add two-factor authentication to your WordPress because even though malicious hackers can’t steal your credentials when accessing the WordPress admin pages over SSL, it is still susceptible to brute force attacks.
 Two-factor authentication protects your WordPress from automated brute force attacks.

 Keep a WordPress activity log to identify suspicious logins and hack attacks